 Medicare Part D Tier 5:

 Tier 5 is known as the specialty tier and covers specialized drugs that require special handling, such as injectables, and rare drugs that are not easily accessible.
 It is the most expensive of the tiers.
-Most plans will charge a fixed percentage of the drug cost—commonly around 25%, known as coinsurance—instead of a flat dollar amount—copay—for drugs in this tier.
+Unlike the other Medicare Part D tiers, most plans at tier 5 will charge a fixed percentage of the drug cost—commonly around 25%, known as coinsurance—instead of a flat dollar amount or copay—for drugs in this tier.